 In the Department of Earth Science at UVU, our #1 goal is to provide students with rewarding, dynamic educational experience.
 We pride ourselves on being able to offer personal attention to the needs of students with diverse backgrounds and educational goals.
 Our degree programs provide a wide range of skills and knowledge that are applicable to today´s earth science job markets, as well as a broad-based general science education that´s ideal for students planning to continue to graduate programs in law, business, or medical fields.
 We incorporate field trips and/or practical working experience in nearly all of our courses.
 Our easy access to the geology of the Wasatch Range and Utah´s National Parks, our ties to local employers, and our diverse, dynamic faculty make the UVU Department of Earth Science a natural choice for anyone pursuing an education in the earth sciences.

 The Earth Science faculty at UVU is devoted to dynamic, effective undergraduate education.
-Our department includes 12 full-time faculty members, 10 with Ph.D.’s and two with M.S. degrees.
-Among our faculty members we have expertise in soil and water resources, earthquake and landslide hazards, the behavior of earthquake faults, environmental policy, geochemistry, geographic information systems, the growth of mountain ranges, the formation of rocks and minerals, and paleontology.
+Our department includes 13 full-time faculty members who have expertise in soil and water resources, earthquake and landslide hazards, natural resource management, environmental policy, geochemistry, geographic information systems, the growth of mountain ranges, the formation of rocks and minerals, and paleontology.
 Our courses emphasize the practical aspects of the course material, and we take great advantage of Utah’s amazing opportunity for course-related field work.
 In addition to great classes, our students participate in extracurricular field trips throughout the western U.S., and they are active in a variety of research projects.

 If you are interested in any of these areas, please contact the Earth Science Advisor, or Department Chair.